ztachip/ztachip/README.md

 ## Launch OpenOCD

+Make sure the green led below the reset button (near USB connector) is on.
+This indicates that FPGA has been loaded correctly.
-Launch OpenOCD to provide JTAG connectivity for GDB debugger
+Then launch OpenOCD to provide JTAG connectivity for GDB debugger

 ```
 cd <openocd_riscv installation folder>